itn3000/Cs2Mermaid/README.md

 ### single executable binary

-1. download zip or gzip binary from [release page](https://github.com/itn3000/Cs2Mermaid/releases)
+1. download zip or tgz binary from [release page](https://github.com/itn3000/Cs2Mermaid/releases)
 2. extract binary
 3. (if linux or mac) add executable flag to file

+# Examples Usage

 ## Read from file and output to stdout